Obelixor-Team/CodeMeld/README.md

     ```

 3.  **Configure `pyproject.toml` for Entry Point**:
-    In your custom formatter package's `pyproject.toml`, add an entry point under the `[project.entry-points."code_combiner.formatters"]` group.
-This tells the Code Combiner where to find your custom formatter.
+    In your custom formatter package's `pyproject.toml`, add an entry point under the `[project.entry-points."codemeld.formatters"]` group.
+This tells CodeMeld where to find your custom formatter.

     ```toml
     # pyproject.toml in my_custom_formatter_package/